 If you are running Windows 7 or Windows 8.1 with Windows Media Center, then you’ll be alerted during the upgrade that the Windows Media Center is not available in Windows 10.
 In other words, when you upgrade your copy of Windows 7 or Windows 8 with Media Center, the Media Center program will be removed from the installation.

-It can be recalled that Windows Media Center was not part of Windows 8 as well but Microsoft allowed users running Windows 8 Pro copies buy Windows Media Center for a small fee (was free for limited time).
+It can be recalled that Windows Media Center was not part of Windows 8 as well but Microsoft allowed users running Windows 8 Pro copies to buy Windows Media Center for a small fee (was free for a very limited time).

 In short, if you can’t live without Windows Media Center, you shouldn’t upgrade your Windows 7 or Windows 8.1 installation to Windows 10.
 That said, there are plenty of alternatives to Windows Media Center and you can expect to see a few more of them in the next few months.

-As of now, there is no workaround exist to install Windows Media Center on Windows 10.
+As of now, there is no workaround that exists to install Windows Media Center on Windows 10.